You are here

 Challenges

-Increasing the use of the outdoors is one way the Scottish Government measures the prosperity and well-being of its citizens.
+Increasing use of outdoor spaces is one way the Scottish Government measures the prosperity and well-being of its citizens.
 Encouraging, managing, and investing in outdoor recreation has cross-sectoral policy significance relating to health, planning, environment, education, and tourism.
 There are the ‘Our Natural Health Service’ programme and ‘green and nature prescription’ initiatives which aim to integrate the outdoors as a nature-based solution for public health challenges.
 Policymakers, practitioners, and scholars are increasingly recognising the need to cultivate conditions for a reciprocal relationship between people and the environment, one that nurtures the human community and integrates care for, and responsible access to, nature by people.
-Greenspace quality can also perform a civic role by encouraging people outdoors which can bring financial benefits through contributions to business
+Greenspace quality can also perform a civic role by encouraging people outdoors which can bring financial benefits through contributions to business.

 Childhood experiences shape participation in outdoor recreation and environmental stewardship behaviour.
 Nature engagement is a learned behaviour which highlights the influence of role models and a need to understand early life-course (dis)engagement moments and the development of associated capabilities.
 Our previous work has identified key transition points where nature engagement changes, with place and gender as contributing factors.
 There is a ‘gender gap’ in the use of the outdoors; parks and recreational areas are used differently (and frequently less often) by girls than boys, and emerging demand among policy and practice is to understand the behaviour toward, and experience of, nature by teenagers.